jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 ## Accessing Jellyfin

 This section focusses on how to make Jellyfin Available within Networks.
-Here you will find descriptions on how to make Jellyfin accessible both only localy and through the Internet.
+Here you will find descriptions on how to make Jellyfin accessible both only locally and through the Internet.

 In general, Jellyfin will be available localy on the specified port over the host-ip - e.g. `http://10.0.0.2:8096`.
 However its also possible to create a local DNS entry that will point to your Jellyfin-Server - e.g. `http://jellyfin.local:8096`.